 - Coroners are independent judicial office holders.
 When made aware that a body or bodies of deceased persons lie within the coroner area, the coroner is responsible for conducting investigations and holding inquests when required (with or without a jury) into deaths to determine who the deceased was, when and where the deceased came by his or her death and how that death occurred.
 A referral is made to the coroner when there is reason to suspect that: - i.
-The deceased died a violent or unnatural death; - ii.
+The deceased died a violent or unnatural death - ii.
 The cause of death is unknown; or - iii.
 The deceased died while in custody or otherwise in state detention. - Conducting investigations of this kind will include where appropriate directing pathologists and others to determine these answers.
 Coroners also have a duty to produce Prevention of Future Death reports should an investigation give rise to concerns about future deaths occurring from the circumstances that caused the death.
 Coroners also deal with claims for treasure when required in accordance with statutory regulations and guidance.

-Overview of the role of a senior coroner:
+Overview of the role of a Senior Coroner:

-The senior coroner stands at the head of the coroner service and leads in that area to ensure that a high quality coroner service is provided to the local community that puts the bereaved at the heart of the process.
-This includes preparing for any significant emergencies which may occur and [where appropriate] to be available to assist with 24 hour availability on a rota basis as well as holding regular team meetings and liaising with stakeholders.
-The senior coroner will be responsible for submitting annual returns to the Chief Coroner and Lord Chancellor as and when required.
-This will include working effectively with the local authority and police authority [where applicable] and to hold regular meetings with both and with local Registrars.
-The senior coroner acts as the Data Controller for the coroners service, ensuring that all relevant legislation is observed and necessary security measures are put in place to protect against accidental or unlawful destruction, loss, alteration and disclosure of data.
-The senior coroner oversees the management of all post-decision challenges that are brought within the area to ensure compliance and that the challenge is properly dealt with.
+The senior coroner stands at the head of the coroner service and leads in that area to ensure that a high-quality coroner service is provided to the local community that puts the bereaved at the heart of the process.
+This includes preparing for any significant emergencies which may occur and to be available to provide 24-hour availability as well as holding regular team meetings and liaising with stakeholders.
+The Senior Coroner will be responsible for submitting annual returns to the Chief Coroner and Lord Chancellor as and when required.
+This will include working effectively with the local authority and police authority and to hold regular meetings with both and with local Registrars.
+The Senior Coroner acts as the Data Controller for the coroner's service, ensuring that all relevant legislation is observed and necessary security measures are put in place to protect against accidental or unlawful destruction, loss, alteration and disclosure of data.
+The Senior Coroner oversees the management of all post-decision challenges that are brought within the area to ensure compliance and that the challenge is properly dealt with.

-Senior coroner Role Responsibilities and Assessment criteria
+Senior Coroner Role Responsibilities and Assessment criteria